[ Lymph Notes home ] [ Click to read 'A Special Lady' by Ann ]

 LYMPHATIC VESSELS

 The lymphatic capillaries gradually join together to form a mesh-like network of tubes that are located deeper in the body.
-As they become larger, these structures are known as lymphatic vessels.

-• Deeper within the body the lymphatic vessels become progressively larger and are located near major veins.
+• Deeper within the body the lymphatic vessels become progressively larger and are located near major blood veins.

-• Smooth muscles in the walls of the lymphatic vessels cause the angions to contract sequentially to aid the flow of lymph toward the thoracic region.
+• Smooth muscles in the walls of the lymphatic vessels cause the angions to contract sequentially to aid the flow of lymph upward toward the thoracic region.
 Because of their shape, these vessels are previously referred to as a string of pearls.

 LYMPH NODES